Need-based Financial Aid

 Some reputable search engines for scholarship services:

-Remember, it is the student’s responsibility to submit a completed application.
+It is the student’s responsibility to submit a completed application.
+It is perfectly acceptable to have an adult proof-read an application or any essays that may be required.
+However, it is the student’s responsibility to submit their own work.
 This includes attaching any transcripts, letters of recommendation, or supplemental documents as defined by each scholarship.
+Incomplete applications, or applications determined to not be the student’s own work, are routinely disqualified.